 The Parliamentary Budget Office provides costings of election policies in the lead-up to NSW general elections.
-The next NSW election is scheduled to occur in 2022.
+The next NSW election is scheduled to occur on 25 March 2023.

 Under the Parliamentary Budget Officer Act 2010, the Presiding Officers of the Parliament are required to appoint a Parliamentary Budget Officer for each State general election.
 The Parliamentary Budget Officer is accountable to the Parliament, and not to the Executive Government.

 New South Wales was the first Australian jurisdiction to establish a Parliamentary Budget Officer, with the first officer in place for the NSW general election in 2011.
 Since then, the Parliament has passed the Parliamentary Budget Officer Amendment Act 2013, which made changes to the length of tenure of the Officer and the functions of the role.

 As per the Act, the appointment of the position is to take effect as soon as practicable after 1 September, immediately before the general election is due to be held.
 The role now has a legislated duration of around nine months.

 The Parliamentary Budget Officer is supported by a small team of professionals, including Parliamentary staff and, where necessary, consultants.
 The Parliamentary Budget Officer provides costings of election policies in response to requests by parliamentary leaders together with budget impact statements for all costed policies.
 The Parliamentary Budget Officer is an apolitical role requiring adherence to the strictest levels of impartiality, confidentiality and sensitivity.

 The Act also provides for the Legislative Assembly's Public Accounts Committee to monitor and review the operations of the Parliamentary Budget Office.